thatoddmailbox/thatoddmailbox.github.io/pgp.md

 ---
 title: PGP Key
 layout: page
-description: Download my PGP key, which can be used to send me secure, encrypted messages by email.
+description: Get a copy of my public PGP key, which can be used to send me secure, encrypted messages over email.
 ---
 My email address ([alex@studer.dev](mailto:alex@studer.dev)) supports the [Web Key Directory](https://wiki.gnupg.org/WKD) standard.
 That means that compatible mail clients will automatically locate my key, and, in modern versions of gpg, you can do `gpg --locate-keys alex@studer.dev`.